hautahi/IM_GreedyCELF/markdown/IM_GreedyCELF.md

 The `greedy()` function performs the same operation for all $k$ iterations of the outer `for` loop.
 Specifically, it calculates the marginal spread for all remaining candidate nodes and then selects the node with the highest spread.

 The calculation of the spread for all nodes takes place in the inner `for` loop that iterates over the nodes in `rangelist`, which is computed by subtracting the nodes in the current seed set from the full set of nodes `g.vcount()`.
 Within each iteration, the marginal spread is computed by calling the `IC()` function, where the input seed set is equal to the union of `S` and the current node `j`.
-The marginal spread for `j` is then compared to the largest spread in the loop so far (`count`) and if it is greater, then that node becomes the current "leader".
+The marginal spread for `j` is then compared to the largest spread in the loop so far (`best_spread`) and if it is greater, then that node becomes the current "leader".

 The function not only returns the optimal seed set `S` but also the average spread of that seed set along with a list showing the cumulative time taken to complete each iteration (which we'll compare with CELF below).